thisisdeepakkumar/Movie_Recommendation_Engine/README.md

 - now type and run next command according to your heroku account
 - complete all the steps
 - you will prompt with a message like this https://your-app-name.herokuapp.com/ and prompt to network host new window in your browser.

+## **Summary**
+We looked at the basics and implementation of a content-based recommendation engine using python, sreamlit, css, and a jupyter notebook in this project, and constructed a movie recommendation model where users' interests were engaged in making recommendations for movies to watch.